Hugh-UC/Algorithmic_Robotics_2026/README.md

 ### Run in Simulation (Unity Mars Environment):

-With sim stack up, press R to bring up HMI, select autonmous mode and add Kevin (default goal coordinates)
+With sim stack up, press R to bring up HMI, select autonomous mode and add Kevin (default goal coordinates)

 In a new terminal in the web browser VS Code interface, open Rviz2 with the provided config file